denoland/deno/docs/tools/script_installer.md

 available at `URL` under the name `EXE_NAME`.

 This command creates a thin, executable shell script which invokes `deno` using the specified CLI flags and main module.
-It is place in the installation root's `bin` directory.
+It is placed in the installation root's `bin` directory.

 Example: